A ribbon of green

 Beyond its tremendous ecological values, the St. Mary’s River is also a legendary salmon and trout fishing river.
 People have explored its waters and forests for centuries.
 Sections of the river are wonderful for paddling; it is well-known to birders and naturalists; and it is regularly used for field trips, educational activities and university field schools.

 However, the St. Mary’s faces increased pressures from many activities which impact the river’s ecological integrity and the species that live in and around it.
 Local residents and visitors have seen devastating changes over the past few decades.
 Fortunately, there are many people working to preserve the river’s wild legacy.
-Our partners in conservation on the river, include the St. Mary’s River Association, Environment and Climate Change Canada, and the provincial departments of Environment and Natural Resources.
+Our partners in conservation on the river, include the St. Mary’s River Association, Environment and Climate Change Canada, and the Department of Lands and Forestry.

 Special thanks to the generous land donors, who have partnered with the Nature Trust to ensure that their beloved properties are protected, forever: